Discernment

 Too often, our culture focuses on what we want to do or what we want from our life.
 It is important that we ask the Lord what He desires for us and what He wants us to do and become with our life.
 Although taking the first steps on the path of seriously asking the Lord what His will is for our lives can feel daunting at first, He always gives us the grace and help we need to discern with courage and conviction.
 Whatever path God calls you to is your particular path to holiness and, if lived well, relying on God's grace, will transform you and ultimately lead to your greatest sense of peace and fulfillment in life.

-Below you will find some practical steps you can take to open your heart to what God desires for you and to strive to unite your will to His.
-God has our true best interests in mind and we can trust Him.
-If you sense the Lord may be inviting you to follow Him in a vocation to the religious life, don't be afraid!
-Pray for the light and grace to take the next best step forward in following Him and reach out to a vocation director to learn more about the religious life and receive support in your discernment journey.
+No matter how long or confusing the journey may seem, always remember that God has our true best interests in mind, and we can trust Him.
+If you sense the Lord may be inviting you to follow Him in a vocation to the religious life, take courage and ask Him for the grace to remain open and keep walking forward.
+Pray for the light and grace to take the next best step forward in following Jesus and reach out to a vocation director to learn more about the religious life and receive support in your discernment journey.

 How to Discern

-• Prayer and Silence
+Prayer and Silence

-• Knowing You are a Beloved Child of God
+Knowing You are a Beloved Child of God

 Prayer & Silence